• Skip to primary navigation

 • Sesame Oil & Sesame Seeds - Optional, but adds toasty flavor and finish

-Most of these ingredients are probably already in your kitchen.
+Most of these ingredients are probably already in your kitchen; for hearty, slow-simmered beef recipes see hearty slow-cooker beef soups.

 How to Make It in the Instant Pot

 Cooking beef and broccoli in the Instant Pot is all about timing.
-You want the beef ultra tender, the broccoli vibrant, and the sauce thick and glossy.
+You want the beef ultra tender, the broccoli bright, and the sauce thick and glossy.

 • Slice and marinate the beef - Toss the steak with soy sauce, brown sugar, garlic, ginger, and a splash of sesame oil.
 Let it sit while you prep the rest.